 This dish comes together easily, and it’s the perfect meal to make after spending most of the day insanely busy, procrastinating or watching endless hours of Netflix.
 As simple as steam, boil, puree, sauté and serve.

 For a long time, I would exclaim how much I hated peas, but that was because I had only eaten canned peas….eww.
 Fresh or frozen sweet peas are a whole other story.
 I have fallen in love with how they burst in your mouth with sweetness.
 Add mint and a squeeze of lemon juice and that sweetness is amplified.
 Use the peas to make a pesto and toss with pasta or gnocchi and your family can enjoy their vegetables and not even know it.
+I decided to add some pancetta because ham and peas get along so well, but you can use some grilled chicken breast if you like instead.
+The recipe makes a double batch of pesto and two generous servings of gnocchi.

 Refrigerate remaining pea pesto in air tight container for up to a week or freeze for up to 6 months.
 You can also freeze in an ice cube tray for quick and easy individual portions.
 It can also be served as a veggie dip.